myelnet/pop/README.md

 - New content to cache is dispatched via Gossipsub and stored by available providers
 - Currently gossip based content routing though will be pluggable with other solutions
 - Simple API abstracting away Filecoin deal operations
-- Upload and retrieve directly from a Filecoin sotrage miner if no secondary providers cache the content (Coming Soon)
+- Upload and retrieve directly from a Filecoin storage miner if no secondary providers cache the content (Coming Soon)

 ## Background

 To speed up data retrieval from Filecoin, a secondary market allows clients to publish their content ids to a network of providers in order to retrieve it faster and more often at a cheaper price.
-This does not guarrantee data availability and so should be used in addition to a regular storage deal.
+This does not guarantee data availability and so should be used in addition to a regular storage deal.
 You can think of this as the CDN layer of Filecoin.
 This library is still very experimental and more at the prototype stage so feel free to open an issue if you have any suggestion or would like to contribute!